Riemann-Roch theorems in monoidal 2-categories: 1-Dualizability

 \begin{lem}[Compare to \cref{lem:duals_compose}] If $A$ and $B$ are 1-dualizable then $A\otimes B$ is 1-dualizable. \end{lem}

-Using string diagram calculus for symmetric monoidal categories or bicategories, \cref{lem:duals_compose} is shown by ``nesting'' the evaluation and coevaluation maps for $A$ and $B$.
+\begin{proof} Using string diagram calculus for symmetric monoidal categories or bicategories, \cref{lem:duals_compose} is shown by ``nesting'' the evaluation and coevaluation maps for $A$ and $B$.
 The proof of \cref{lem:one_dual_composites} is given by rotating that picture.
-(If we had chosen a different orientation for our circuit diagrams it would be the same proof.)
+(If we had chosen a different orientation for our circuit diagrams the proofs would be more similar.)